PS01 Reflection Due 02/07/2019 at 23:59

 In the reflection form, provide detailed answers, for example, by including code snippets from your assignment or from the solution to illustrate your point.
 Do not copy your entire solution in the form, we have your source code.
 Only select short snippets when explaining a particular aspect of your code.

 Note that vague or very general answers will receive little credit, a missing submission will receive 0 points.
 Late reflections are not accepted.

 Sample Reflection Answer

-PS1 Solutions Page
+PS01 Solutions Page

 This link is password-protected.
 Only current students enrolled in this class can access it via their own personal Banner ID (the B number that appears in the one-card).
 Make sure to enter it correctly.